isabella232/MCW-Template-Cloud-Workshop/Whiteboad design session/WDS trainer guide - Title xxx.md

 ## Wrap-up

-Directions:  Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.
+-   Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.

 ##  Preferred target audience